-Definition Meaning Stopway A defined rectangular area on the ground at the end of take-off run available prepared as a suitable area in which an aircraft can be stopped in the case of an abandoned take-off.
-Switch-over time The time required for the actual intensity of a light measured in a given direction to fall from 50 per cent (light) and recover to 50 per cent during a power supply change-over, when the light is being operated at intensities of 25 per cent or above.
+Definition Meaning Sign a) Fixed message sign.
+A sign presenting only one message. b) Variable message sign.
+A sign capable of presenting several pre-determined messages or no message, as applicable.
+Signal area An area on an aerodrome used for the display of ground signals.
+Significant aerodrome activity Means any activity or development which, if carried out, would require amendments to the aerodrome manual, such as a change in the frequency of runway inspections.
+Station declination An alignment variation between the zero degree radial of a VOR and true north, determined at the time the VOR is calibrated.
+Stopway A defined rectangular area on the ground at the end of take-off run available prepared as a suitable area in which an aircraft can be stopped in the case of an abandoned take-off.
+Switch-over time (light) The time required for the actual intensity of a light measured in a given direction to fall from 50 per cent and recover to 50 per cent during a power supply change-over, when the light is being operated at intensities of 25 per cent or above.
 Take-off runway A runway intended for take-off only.
 Taxiway A defined path on a land aerodrome established for the taxiing of aircraft and intended to provide a link between one part of the aerodrome and another, including: Aircraft stand taxilane.
-A portion of an apron a) designated as a taxiway and intended to provide access to aircraft stands only. b) Apron taxiway.
+A portion of an apron designated as a taxiway and intended to provide access to aircraft stands only. b) Apron taxiway.
 A portion of a taxiway system located on an apron and intended to provide a through taxi route across the apron. c) Rapid exit taxiway.
 A taxiway connected to a runway at an acute angle and designed to allow landing aeroplanes to turn off at higher speeds than are achieved on other exit taxiways thereby minimizing runway occupancy times.

 Taxiway intersection A junction of two or more taxiways.

 Taxiway strip An area including a taxiway intended to protect an aircraft operating on the taxiway and to reduce the risk of damage to an aircraft accidentally running off the taxiway.

-Threshold The beginning of that portion of the runway usable for landing.
+Threshold The beginning of that portion of the runway usable

+for landing.

 Touchdown zone The portion of a runway, beyond the threshold, where it is intended landing aeroplanes first contact the runway.

-Definition Meaning Usability factor The percentage of time during which the use of a runway or system of runways is not restricted because of the cross-wind component.
-Note - Cross wind component means the surface wind component at right angles to the runway centre line.
+Usability factor The percentage of time during which the use of a runway or system of runways is not restricted because of the cross-wind component.

+Note - Cross wind component means the surface

+wind component at right angles to the

+runway centre line.

 Unserviceable area A part of the movement area that is unfit and unavailable for use by aircraft.

-Work area A part of an aerodrome in which maintenance or construction works are in progress.
+Work area A part of an aerodrome in which maintenance or

+construction works are in progress.